RoyCodes/agentic-ai-assistant-amplify/README.md

 You can run LangChain logic + crew.ai planner locally and mock API Gateway inputs to simulate the MCP payload.

-### Attempting to start with fresh repo instead of cloning from AWS template
+### General Tutorial for Building Similar Projects:
-1. create repo
+1. create a fresh GitHub repo
-2. create Amplify Gen 2 project in AWS Console and point to repo
+2. create Amplify Gen 2 project from within the AWS Console and point it to fresh repo
-3. run `npm create amplify@latest` in app's root folder.
+3. from CLI, run `npm create amplify@latest` in repo's root folder.
-4.

-### 🎓 Skills Demonstrated

-Capability

-Demonstrated In

-Agentic Workflow Design

-Multi-agent crew.ai + MCP server structure

-Prompt Engineering & Evaluation

-promptfoo output comparison

-Retrieval-Augmented Generation

-Linked knowledge base (Bedrock KB prototype)

-LLM Integration

-LangChain with local or cloud-hosted models

-Cloud-Native AI Stack

-CDK + Lambda + API Gateway deployment

-Modular System Design

-Each diagnostic is an independent MCP server
+4. `git push` and check Amplify console to ensure that deployment worked.

 ### 🔹 Appendix: Ambient Computing Extension